 Smart DNS

 You can think of these as shortcuts to tricking websites into thinking you're from a different geographic location without being connected to a VPN.
-This means you can surpass geographic restrictions without taking a hit to your speed (which is the case when you connect to VPNs).
+This means you can bypass geographic restrictions without taking a hit to your speed (which typically happens when using a VPN).

 You can customize the Smart DNS specs via Settings.